 The process of selecting a major can be exciting, confusing, scary, and more.
 Fortunately, Loyola has resources for helping you through this process of major and career discernment – judging well the path or paths that connect to your values and vision for life.
 Check out these frequently asked questions for engaging in major and career discernment.
-If you have further questions, schedule an appointment with your academic advisor or a career advisor, or come to drop-in advising hours at the Office of First and Second Year Advising or the Career Development Center.
+If you have further questions, schedule an appointment with your academic advisor or a career advisor, or visit us virtually during "Express Advising" hours found here: Office of First and Second Year Advising or the Career Development Center.

 A major is a concentrated area of study in which students specialize during their time at college.
 The degree you earn comes from at least one of the majors at Loyola.
 Completing all the requirements of at least one major is required to graduate with a degree from Loyola.
 Here are the majors offered at LUC.

 A minor, like a major, is a concentrated area of study in which students specialize.
 However, minors are smaller credit loads than majors and are not a requirement to graduate with a degree from Loyola.
 Here are the minors offered at LUC.